imtisaalm/Wearable-MIDI-/README.md

-# DigitSynth

-DigitSynth is a wearable MIDI controller that interacts with the Roland JD-Xi synthesiser.
+A wearable MIDI controller that interacts with the Roland JD-Xi synthesiser.
 It allows the user to trigger chords and shape the resulting sound in real time using finger movements.

 ## Hardware Requirements